ONSgeo/sdg-6-3-1/README.md

 Links for available datasets are listed below.

 ### Data gaps
-* For each Waste Water treament plant, We need more data on how much of the wastewater entering the treatment plant is actually treated if not 100%.
+* For each Waste Water treatment plant, We need more data on how much of the wastewater entering the treatment plant is actually treated if not 100%.
-* More data is required on the volume of wastewater getting at least primary treatment, secondary treament or above.
+* More data is required on the volume of wastewater getting at least primary treatment, secondary treatment or above.
-* An additional requirement is to have the volumen of waste water entering each treatment plant disagregated by source (Industrial, Domestic, Services).
+* An additional requirement is to have the volume of waste water entering each treatment plant disaggregated by source (Industrial, Domestic, Services).

 There are several water companies in England and Wales (listed below) and each of them should have this data for their respective service areas.
 OECD/ Eurostat collect data on volumes of industrial and urban wastewater discharges OECD/Eurostat databases therefore disaggregate the flow of discharged wastewater by type (for example, urban and industrial discharges).
 However, Data for the UK is not yet available.